SiriDB/siridb-server/help/help_list_series.md

 	# a series name contains "test".
 	list series `linux` & `cpu` - /.*test.*/

-	# list series in group `linux` and view their length and last value
+	# list series in group `linux` and view their length.
-	list series name, length, last `linux`
+	list series name, length `linux`

-	# list series in group `linux` which have their last data more than 100 days ago.
+	# list series in group `linux` which have their last data point more
+	# than 100 days ago
 	list series `linux` where end < now - 100d

-	# sample output
+	# sample output (list series)
 	{
 		"columns": ["name"],
 		"series": [